List of Pleasant Goat and Big Big Wolf episodes

 Pleasant Goat and Big Big Wolf is a Chinese animated television series produced by Creative Power Entertaining.
-Its first season, containing 530 episodes, premiered on August 3, 2005, on the Children's Channel, Hangzhou Television (杭州电视台少儿频道) in China, and it has made 24 seasons of television series, 12 seasons of web series, and 10 movies by February 2022.
+Its first season, containing 530 episodes, premiered on August 3, 2005, on the children's channel Hangzhou Television (杭州电视台少儿频道) in China.
+As of May 2025, Pleasant Goat and Big Big Wolf has broadcast 40 works with 3,209 episodes (28 main line works with 2,342 episodes, 12 online short dramas with 677 episodes), 10 movies (8 animated movies, 2 live-action movies), and 5 stage plays.

+The animation series is based on the interesting stories between the two major ethnic groups of sheep and wolves, telling the story of the struggle between sheep and wolves to peace.